SheikhAdeeb/Double-Trouble/README.md

 - This game is supposed to be played by 2 people

-- If attempted to play as a single player game, the difficulty curve is insanely high but possible.
+- If attempted to play as a single player game, the difficulty curve is insanely high but possible